 Exactly what happens to the reviews when they are returned is up to the publisher or whoever is paying the bills.
 Since the reviewers may have no knowledge of the OL’s, it may make sense to have someone independent of the committees screen the reviews to see what suggestions are viable and save valuable committee time.
 A general editor can be designated to make final decisions about the reviews and the entire translation itself, or the reviews can simply be sent back to the corresponding committees for their consideration.
-Hopefully, by that time, the translators will have adjusted to the critical atmosphere well enough to be able to read the reviews without getting nosebleeds.
+Hopefully, by that time the translators will have adjusted to the critical atmosphere well enough to be able to read the reviews without getting nosebleeds.

 I can tell you from my own experience that while I do not look forward to a letter from a reader critical of the way something was translated in the NASB, I do always give the reader a fair hearing (i.e. reading).
-Scholars have egos, but to do their jobs, they have to be able to accept criticism and determine whether or not they have made a mistake.
+Scholars have egos, but to do their jobs they have to be able to accept criticism and determine whether or not they have made a mistake.
 Once again, I commend the KJV translators for their comments about mistakes.
 If a translator has difficulty admitting a mistake and correcting it, he (or she) needs to get into a different line of work.

 Once every comment from a reviewer has been addressed, and every mistake corrected, the translator is still not done.
 There is still the “proof” stage, when the printer provides the publisher with the text just as it will look in the final product.
 I do not know what happens between the final, fully-corrected text that goes to the printer and the proof that comes back, but I know from experience that more mistakes are always discovered.
 This is a process that ancient copyists (scribes) never had to deal with.
-It is as though the same forces that somehow cause wire, string, or rope to form knots inexplicably where there was none when it was carelessly laid down somewhere also cause mistakes to appear in the text that were inexplicably missed previously.
+It is as though the same forces that somehow cause wire, string, or rope to form knots inexplicably where there was none when it was carelessly laid down somewhere also cause mistakes to appear in the text that was inexplicably missed previously.
 It doesn’t seem to matter how many times the text was rechecked before going to the printer.
 The translator will be consulted for some of these problems, and then, finally, he is finished.

 Why do we need revisions of Bible translations?
 Minor revisions are needed just to fix errors that somehow manage to survive the final proofing process.
 Fortunately, these errors are about as rare as you would expect, like getting a compliment from the IRS.